-Ancient authors: Diodoros of Sicily (mid-first century BCE), Library of History 40.4, as preserved in the so-called Constaninian Excerpts 4, pp. 405-406; Pliny the Elder (mid-first century CE), Natural History 7.95-98 (link).
+Ancient authors: Diodoros of Sicily (mid-first century BCE), Library of History 40.4, as preserved in the so-called Constaninian Excerpts 4, pp. 405-406; Pliny the Elder (mid-first century CE), Natural History 7.95-98 (link); Plutarch, Pompey 45 (link).

 Comments: The notion that Rome would achieve or had achieved world domination first finds expression in Pompey’s lists of achievements (in the wake 63 BCE and especially in the celebration of triumph in 61 BCE) and comes to fruition in Augustus’ own autobiographical list of Achievements in 14 CE (link; see Nicolet 1991 for full discussion).
 Crucial within this scenario of total expansion was the enumeration of peoples and “pirates” (also really peoples, such as sub-groups of Cilicians or Cretans – link) that had been subjugated (or protected) in order to establish this supposed world empire.
 This ethnographic concentration could also take visual form (see Edwards).
-Pliny elsewhere reports that there were fourteen statues personifying defeated peoples in Pompey’s theatre in Rome (Natural History 36.41-42), and Suetonius reports a rumour about Nero having a dream in which these very personified peoples cornered him in the threatre – a presage to Nero’s end (Suetonius, Nero 46).
+Pliny elsewhere reports that there were fourteen statues personifying defeated peoples in Pompey’s theatre in Rome (Natural History 36.41-42), and Suetonius reports a rumour about Nero having a dream in which these very personified peoples cornered him in the theatre – a presage to Nero’s end (Suetonius, Nero 46).
 This Roman personification of peoples would become more common in subsequent periods, on which see the Aphrodisias reliefs (link).
-The passages below from both Diodoros of Sicily and Pliny the Elder demonstrate this keen attention to peoples in such imperialistic propaganda (even before the principate of Augustus).
+The passages below from Diodoros of Sicily, Pliny the Elder and Plutarch of Chaironeia demonstrate this keen attention to peoples in such imperialistic propaganda (even before the principate of Augustus).

 Works consulted: C. Edwards, “Incorporating the Alien: The Art of Conquest,” in Rome the Cosmopolis, ed.
 C. Edwards and G. Woolf (Cambridge: CUP, 2003), 44–70 (link); C. Nicolet, Space, Geography, and Politics in the Early Roman Empire (Ann Arbor, MI: University of Michigan Press, 1991), pages 29-56 (link).